Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

 ## Deploying to IoT Edge Device

-Depending the operations schema, you may end up using an IoT Edge Device, that sits on a) a Server (we'll call it VM for short), or into an Azure Stack Edge device (ASE).
+Depending the operations schema, you may end up using an IoT Edge Device, that sits on a Server (we'll call it VM for short), or into an Azure Stack Edge device (ASE).
 There're subtle differences into each.

 > Be it a VM or ASE, make sure you're reflecting your newly pushed `image:` (under "lpraimodule" in the corresponding Deployment Manifest template).